List of Bakugan Battle Brawlers characters: Masquerade

-Masquerade (マスカレイド, Masukareido) is Alice's male-and-evil separated personality and used to be the first-ranked Bakugan player in the world before he left Alice's body.
+Masquerade (マスカレイド, Masukareido) is Alice's alternate personality and used to be the first-ranked Bakugan player in the world before he left Alice's body.
 His goal is to send all Bakugan to the Doom Dimension with his Doom Card, so he can evolve his Hydranoid and have the ultimate Bakugan (to take the Infinity Core and bring it to Naga).
 He is a Darkus battler.
 He is revealed to be Alice in episode 38 and his origin is revealed in episode 39.
 Masquerade came to life when negative energy changed Alice when she was exposed to the energy of the Silent Core alongside her grandfather Michael.
 Darkus Hydranoid is Masquerade's Guardian Bakugan (his first Guardian Bakugan was Reaper, but he sent it to the Doom Dimension).
 He battles with Dan in episode 38 and loses.
 After that, Masquerade takes his mask off, revealing his true identity, Alice.
 Following the battle against Centorrior and Druman, Masquerade disappears from Alice's body.
 In New Vestroia, Masquerade made a minor appearance in episode 32 during Alice and Chan Lee's Brawl against Shadow.